practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 Both dialects, GNU and SWI, came to the same number of different solutions, that is 191808, and also show the same 1st solution and same last solution.

 ## Ciao Prolog

-To have a third opinion, I tested Ciao Prolog: https://ciao-lang.org/
+I also tested Ciao Prolog: https://ciao-lang.org/

 Again, I had to slightly change the original source code to make the program working in this [dialect](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Prolog/graph_4coloring_Germany2b_Ciao.pl).